-Dynamic Field Theory (DFT) mathematically models the temporal evolution of activity in such neural populations (Schöner et al., 2016).
-DFT is based on the notion of neural fields that dates back to (Wilson & Cowan, 1973).
+Dynamic field theory (DFT) mathematically models the temporal evolution of activity in such neural populations (Schöner et al., 2016).
+DFT is based on the notion of neural fields that date back to Wilson and Cowan (1973).
 These provide a mesoscopic level of description at which neurons with overlapping forward connectivity from sensory surfaces and to the motor system are embedded in a continuous space and their spiking activity is replaced by a continuous activation variable.
-The threshold function of neural spiking is approximated through a sigmoidal function that passes on only positive levels of activation (see (Gerstner et al., 2014), Part 3, for review).
+The threshold function of neural spiking is approximated through a sigmoidal function that passes on only positive levels of activation (see Gerstner et al., 2014, Part 3, for review).
 Neural fields can be directly estimated from neural spiking data in small populations using the method of the distribution of population activation (Erlhagen et al., 1999).

 While neural fields provide a convenient mesoscopic approximation to the complex dynamics at more fine-grained anatomical levels, the key strength of the concept of neural fields lies in its capacity to describe the dynamics of localist neural representations.
-In neural fields, peaks of activation, localized along the dimensions of the field, are stable states (or attractors) of the neural dynamics (Figure 2).
+In neural fields, peaks of activation, localized along the dimensions of the field, are stable states (or attractors) of the neural dynamics (Fig. 2).
 These localized activation patterns are hypothesized to drive decisions and behavior.
-The population vector for movement direction constructed from populations of neurons in motor and pre-motor cortex (Georgopoulos et al., 1986), for instance, is essentially an estimate of the location of a peak of activation in the space of movement directions as well as of its amplitude (Bastian et al., 1998).
+The population vector for movement direction constructed from populations of neurons in the motor and premotor cortex

-Figure 2: Left: A neural field with self-excitation and lateral inhibition has localized peaks of activation as attractor states.
+FIG. 2 Left: A neural field with self-excitation and lateral inhibition has localized peaks of activation as attractor states.
 Right: The excitatory layer (top) of a two-layer neural field self-excites and excites the inhibitory layer (bottom), which in turn inhibits the excitatory layer.
 Localized peaks may be stable, may oscillate, or may go through active transients.